huggingface/blog/habana-gaudi-2-benchmark.md

 </center>

 *BS* is the batch size.
 The Gaudi runs were performed in mixed precision (bf16/fp32) and the A100 runs in fp16 (more information [here](https://huggingface.co/docs/diffusers/optimization/fp16)).
+All runs were *single-device* runs.

 ### Fine-tuning T5-3B